User’s guide

 , or set the extra variable in the command

-shell> ansible-playbook ansible-runner.yml -e ar_debug=true
+shell> ansible-playbook pb.yml -e ar_debug=true

 Tags